di-sukharev/opencommit/README.md

 ## Usage

-You can call `opencommit` directly to generate a commit message for your staged changes:
+You can call OpenCommit directly to generate a commit message for your staged changes:

 ```sh
 git add <files...>